HosenbundIO/fullstackopen/part3/phonebook/README.md

 Change the backend so that deleting phonebook entries is reflected in the database.

 Verify that the frontend still works after making the changes.

+## 3.16: Phonebook Database, step 16

+Move the error handling of the application to a new error handler middleware.